 - facilitating interpreting services

-- ensuring that the staff and survivors who wish to speak to inspectors during the inspection are available.
+- ensuring that the staff and survivors who wish to speak with inspectors during the inspection are available.

-- You should also arrange for the inspection team to have access to necessary records and safehouse accommodation.
+- arranging for the inspection team to have access to necessary records and safehouse accommodation.

 Feedback on the visit

-At the end of the on-site visit, the inspection team will meet with the service manager, and any other members of staff who the manager has invited, to provide summary feedback.
+At the end of the inspection, our inspection team will meet with the service manager, and any other members of staff who the manager has invited, to provide summary feedback.
 This usually includes:

 - explaining our findings to date, including any issues that we need to escalate